Introduction to food allergy and intolerance

 The reasons for this increase are not fully understood, although environmental changes such as exposure to bacteria and pollutants, and changes in diet have been suggested as contributing factors*.

-The Department of Education and Early Childhood Development outlines requirements for first aid, anaphylaxis management and emergency asthma management in early childhood services under the Education and Care Services National Regulations 2011.Visit www.education.vic.gov.au/childhood/providers/health/Pages/anaphylaxis.aspx for more information.
+The Department of Education and Early Childhood Development outlines requirements for first aid, anaphylaxis management and emergency asthma management in early childhood services and child care under the Education and Care Services National Regulations 2011.Visit www.education.vic.gov.au/childhood/providers/health/Pages/anaphylaxis.aspx for more information.

 A food allergy is an immune reaction to a protein in a particular food, such as cow’s milk protein or egg protein.